 The Kiwi bird is native to new Zealand.
 While originally being widespread, the Kiwi is now confined to the forests of New Zealand.
 Kiwis are an extremely small species.
 They only grow to 17 inches and seven pounds at most.
 They eat worms, spiders and other insects.
 They live 8-10 years in the wild.

 Kiwis lay extremely large eggs for their size.
 Since Kiwis are flightless, the eggs can weigh more without causing much discomfort or effort.
 Once the female lays the egg, the male takes over the process and incubates the egg for 75-80 days.

 Stoats and ferrets are major threats to the Kiwis.
 Stoats alone account for over 50% of Kiwi deaths in New Zealand.
-Ecology groups are using Goodnature™ humane trapping technology to control Stoats, Ferrets and other predators that eat the Kiwi eggs and young.
+Ecology groups are using Goodnature™ quick-kill trapping technology to control Stoats, Ferrets and other predators that eat the Kiwi eggs and young.

 As the name suggests, Little penguins are the smallest type of penguins weighing in at 1.2KG and growing only 32cm.
 The plumage of the penguin is a blueish-gray color.
 These penguins only live around 6-7 years in the wild but in rare cases have lived 25 years in captivity.
 Little penguins mostly eat small fish.

 Little Penguins lay their eggs between July and September.
 The incubation period lasts about 36 days before the chicks are born.
 Little penguins take up to 8 weeks to fledge.
 The Penguins are an extremely curious species.
 Zoos have noticed that the penguins seem extremely friendly towards keepers.
 That’s one reason why Zoos typically show Penguin feeding as an exhibit.